Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 object myiobj = myi
 ```

-IFF you want to re-assign an already declared and assigned object to a variable of <ins>different type</ins>, you must redefine the object as follows:
+IFF you want to re-assign an already declared and assigned object to a variable with same name of <ins>different type</ins>, you must redefine the object as follows:
 ```python
 int myi = 9999
 float myf = 999.9